Go Back

 Cuisine: European, French, Modern Comfort Food

-Keyword: mushroom soup, restaurant-quality soup
+Keyword: golden textured soup, mushroom soup, restaurant-quality soup

 Yield: 4 Servings